oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-null-condition-operators-when-getting-values-from-objects/rule.md

 ---

- ​Null-conditional operators - makes checking for null as easy as inserting a single question mark.
+Null-conditional operators - makes checking for null as easy as inserting a single question mark.
 The Null-conditional operators feature boils down all of the previously laborious clunky code into a single question mark.

 int length = customer != null && customer.name != null ? customer.name.length : 0;
 Figure: Bad Example - Verbose and complex code checking for nulls

 int length = customers?.name?.length ??
 0;
-​​Figure: Good Example - Robust and easier to read code
+Figure: Good Example - Robust and easier to read code